coveo-labs/coveo-slack-integration/2021-10-10-building-the-slack-integration.md

 ## Make it work

 ### Setup Coveo Platform
 The first thing we need to setup is the API key, used for the [impersonation](https://docs.coveo.com/en/1707/manage-an-organization/privilege-reference#search-impersonate-domain). *Store this key in a save environment and do not expose it!* In the provided example it is stored in the AWS Application in the `.env` file.
-You could also add it to all of your Slack URL's by using the query parameter `apiKey=YOUR_KEY`.
 Using the impersonation API key a [search token](https://docs.coveo.com/en/56) is created, which is used for searches and storing analytics data.

 We also need a [dimension](https://docs.coveo.com/en/1522/) to store our `channel` data.
 This `channel` data can then be used in Analytic reports.